If, when I was a teenager, someone had told me that I would one day be a yoga teacher, I’d have probably laughed out loud.

 I remember thinking, if this is happening now, at 29, what will it be like ten years down the line?
 So, after a rather long break, I joined a gym again.
 But this time I took it more seriously and started attending the yoga classes there twice a week.

-My first approach to yoga had been a few years earlier as a student at a music conservatoire, where a class called “Yoga for Musicians” was available – though, for some reason, I’d only attended one session there.
+My first approach to yoga had been a few years earlier as an undergraduate student at a music conservatoire, where a class called “Yoga for Musicians” was available.

-It wasn’t until 2003 that I began practising on a regular basis and even though it was vanity that had drawn me to it (the sight of the hunchback had been quite unsettling!), I soon realised that the benefits of yoga went far beyond the physical realm.
+But it wasn’t until four years later, in 2003, that I began practising on a regular basis – and even though it was vanity that had drawn me to it (the sight of the hunchback had been quite unsettling!), I soon realised that the benefits of yoga went far beyond the physical realm.
 At the end of each class, I felt lighter and lifted.

-The retreat allowed me to experience firsthand what I’d known intellectually for a long time, i.e. that the mind can be our worst enemy and that, if left untamed, it can slowly destroy us.
+The retreat allowed me to experience firsthand what I’d known intellectually for a long time: that the mind can be our worst enemy and that, if left untamed, it can slowly destroy us.

 If this sounds extreme, think of emotions such as anger, resentment and hatred, which are generated by thoughts in the mind, and how destructive they can be to oneself and to interpersonal and collective relationships (between rival nations or religious groups).

-One of the advantages of the enforced silence during the retreat is that it makes you take the meditation practice quite seriously: if you don’t, you go crazy!
+One of the advantages of the enforced silence on the retreat is that it makes you take the meditation practice quite seriously: if you don’t, you go crazy!

 When you can’t speak or send a text message to anyone for 10 days (the use of electronic devices is not permitted and you can’t even read a book), you realise just how wild the mind is.